Bart Starr: College career

-Packers quarterback
+Professional career

 Starr began as a backup to Tobin Rote in 1956 and split time with Babe Parilli until 1959, Vince Lombardi's first year as Packers coach.
 In that season, Lombardi pulled starter Lamar McHan in favor of Starr, and he held the starting job henceforth.
 The following season, the Packers advanced to the 1960 NFL Championship Game, but lost to the Philadelphia Eagles in Lombardi's only post-season loss as a head coach.

-1961 was Starr's first season as a full-time starting quarterback for the Packers, throwing for over 2,400 yards and 16 touchdown passes, leading the Packers to an 11-3 record and a return to the NFL Championship Game, this time against the New York Giants.
-Starr threw for 164 yards and 3 touchdowns in a 37-0 Packers victory.
-Starr and the Packers continued their success in 1962, going 13-1.
+The 1961 season was Starr's first season as a full-time starting quarterback for the Packers, throwing for over 2,400 yards and 16 touchdown passes, leading the Packers to an 11–3 record and a return to the NFL Championship Game, this time against the New York Giants.
+Starr threw for 164 yards and 3 touchdowns in a 37–0 Packers victory.
+Starr and the Packers continued their success in 1962, going 13–1.
 Even though Starr was not the focal point of the Packers' offense, with the running duo of Jim Taylor and Paul Hornung, he still provided a solid passing attack, throwing for a career-high 2,438 yards and 14 touchdowns, leading the league with a completion percentage of 62.5.
-The Packers repeated as NFL champions, beating the Giants again in the 1962 NFL Championship game, 16-7.
-While not as impressive with his passing in the early years of his career, Starr was responsible for calling plays on the Packers' offense (which was then the norm), proving to be an effective strategist on offense.
+The Packers repeated as NFL champions, beating the Giants again in the NFL Championship Game, 16–7.
+While not as impressive with his passing in these earlier years of his career, Starr was responsible for calling plays on the Packers' offense (which was then the norm), proving to be an effective strategist on offense.

 In 1963, the Packers fell short of qualifying for their fourth consecutive NFL Championship Game appearance, with injuries to Starr keeping him from finishing a few games.
 Even so, Starr still threw for 1,855 yards and 15 touchdowns.
 In 1964, with Jim Taylor and Paul Hornung struggling to continue their strong running game, Starr started to become more of the focus of the Packers' offensive attack.
 Vince Lombardi would help this shift by acquiring more capable pass catchers to the offense, trading for receiver Carroll Dale to join with Boyd Dowler and Max McGee, replacing tight end Ron Kramer with Marv Fleming, and drafting more pass-catching running backs in Elijah Pitts and Donny Anderson.
 With these new offensive weapons, Starr would put up his best passing seasons from 1964 to 1969.
-In 1964, despite the Packers only going 8-5-1, Starr threw for 2,144 yards, 15 touchdown passes, and only 4 interceptions.
+In 1964, despite the Packers only going 8–5–1, Starr threw for 2,144 yards, 15 touchdown passes, and only 4 interceptions.
 He led the league with a 97.1 passer rating.